Julie Heim Jackson, PhD

 Payments and co-payments are due at the time of service.
 I require that a credit card be kept on file.
 If you need a different arrangement, please let me know.

-Do you offer therapy via video teleconference (telehealth)?
+Do you offer therapy via video teleconference (telehealth) and in person therapy?